ickb/proposal/README.md

 - Big deposits now increase the overall protocol liquidity.
 - No size mismatch means anybody can use anybody else deposit freely to withdraw.
 - A fixed iCKB-equivalent deposit size simplifies code, so it minimizes the hacks attack surface.

+### Practical Exchange Rate CKB / iCKB Calculation

+Let's define 10000 iCKB as 10000 CKB staked in NervosDAO at block 0.

+Here 10000 represents the standard deposit size or brick size.
+It's a made up number, but possibly not too far from the real one.

+From the last formula from [NervosDAO RFC Calculation](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0023-dao-deposit-withdraw/0023-dao-deposit-withdraw.md#calculation):
+> Nervos DAO compensation can be calculated for any deposited cell.
+Assuming a Nervos DAO cell is deposited at block m, i.e. the deposit cell is included at block m.
+One initiates withdrawal and gets phase 1 withdrawing cell included at block n.
+The total capacity of the deposit cell is c_t, the occupied capacity for the deposit cell is c_o. [...]
+The maximum withdrawable capacity one can get from this Nervos DAO input cell is:
+>
+> `( c_t - c_o ) * AR_n / AR_m + c_o`

+Let's fix a few constants:

+- `c_t = 10000 CKB` (brick size, deposit cell capacity)
+- `c_o = 100CKB` (occupied deposit cell capacity)
+- `m = 0` (deposit block is block 0)
+- `AR_m = AR_0 = 10 ^ 16` (block 0 accumulated rate)

+So at block `n`:
+`10000 iCKB  = 9900 * AR_n / 10 ^ 16 + 100 CKB`

 ### Deposits from Core Layer Perspective